 Do not drink alcohol.
 Rispa tablets can increase the effects of alcohol.

 Things to be careful of

 Be careful driving or operating machinery until you know how Rispa tablets affects you.
 Rispa tablets may cause dizziness or light-headedness in some people, especially after the first dose.
 Make sure you know how you react to Rispa tablets before you drive a car, operate machinery, or do anything else that could be dangerous if you are dizzy.

 Avoid excessive eating, as there is a possibility of weight gain when taking Rispa tablets.

 All medicines can have some unwanted side effects.

 Sometimes they are serious, but most of the time they are not.
-Your doctor has weighed the risks of using this medicine against the b
+Your doctor has weighed the risks of using this medicine against the benefits they e

 xpect it will have for you.